julianlk522/FITM/README.md

 ### Features

+-SQLite optimizations
+    -WAL mode journaling
+    -Replace "LIKE" queries with FTS / virtual table lookups -would be cool to benchmark this...
 -Cat search on index/top.astro
     -Add or remove multiple at a time, so e.g., scanning for 3 cats does not take 3 page loads -For nearly identical cats with slight differences, maybe have a prompt on load that says like "would you like to reload and include these results too?"